refi64/mathworks/README.md

 1.3.2: Fixed some bugs.
 Date: 6/6/13

-Note: I am working on Ruby and C++ versions of Mathworks.
-And, as you can guess, the C++ version has been less than easy.
-I will be tied up on the two for a while.
-I am going to call the C++ one Mathworks++, but I am clueless what to name the Ruby one.
+1.4.0: Major fixer-upper.
+Added setup script, unit tests, and cleaned up a bunch of stuff.
+Date: 11/19/13

+Note: The C++ version HAS BEEN DISCONTINUED!!!
+The Ruby version has been backed up for a while...

 Documentation(still in progress!): http://mathworks.sourceforge.net/index.html

 Coming soon:

--3D figures in a new file called 3d_shapes.py
+- 3D figures in a new file called 3d_shapes.py

--Addition of the Pythagorean Theorem in ptheorem.py(ALMOST COMPLETE)

--Add factoring
+- Add factoring

--Probably more stuff, just can't think of things right now